Mercedes Matias-Santiago: Italy

 There are two differing accounts of Mercedes Matias' first performance in a leading role in Italy.
 According to one commentator, she debuted as Gilda in Verdi's opera Rigoletto at Turin's Teatro Comunale in 1929.
 (Tariman 2003, p.
-D2 and Tariman 2009) Another source states she debuted in the same role in 1931 at the Teatro Dolverne in Milan.
+D2 and Tariman 2009) Another source states that she debuted in the same role in 1931, at the Teatro Dolverne in Milan.
 (Guerrero 2002, p.
 Q14) In addition to these performances, Matias sang the lead female role in Rigoletto in Venice as well as similar lead roles in Lucia di Lammermoor, La Sonnambula and Il barbiere di Siviglia in Milan.